Simons Searchlight Staff

 Cora Taylor is an assistant professor and clinical psychologist at Geisinger and principal investigator for Simons Searchlight.
 Prior to coming to Geisinger, Dr. Taylor completed her graduate training at the University of Tennessee, and a research and clinical postdoctoral fellowship at Vanderbilt University.
 She has expertise in the diagnostic evaluation of children with a range of developmental concerns.
 At Geisinger, Dr. Taylor conducts research, and leads the phenotypic battery selection and administration on a variety of current research protocols at Geisinger, with a focus on the phenotypic characterization of individuals with rare genetic conditions.
 Dr. Taylor has experience in engaging families and family-based organizations for rare genetic conditions in research through online participation that is offered internationally to interested patients and families.

-Jennifer Tjernagel, MS Simons Foundation
+Jennifer Tjernagel, MS Boston Children’s Hospital

-As project manager for the Simons Searchlight, Jennifer Tjernagel is responsible for managing study progress from initiation through data analysis.
+As project director for Simons Searchlight, Jennifer Tjernagel is responsible for managing study progress from initiation through data analysis.
 Previously, she was project manager for the Simons Simplex Collection, working through the University of Michigan.
 Before her work with the foundation, Tjernagel spent ten years in the pharmaceutical industry as an associate director of statistical analysis and reporting at Pfizer Global Research and Development, and also worked as a biostatistician for the University of Michigan Cardiology Department.
 She earned an undergraduate degree in mathematics from the University of Notre Dame, and an M.S. in biostatistics from the University of Michigan.
 Tjernagel joined the staff in 2010.

 Lauren Walsh, MA Geisinger